 “We just found out that we are pregnant, and the fetus has familial dysautonomia.
 Should we have an abortion?”
 As both the president of FD NOW and as a mom of a young adult with FD, I’m asked this question every so often.
 Each time it is heartrending.
 The conversation usually beings something like this, “As potential new parents, we’ve read your entire fdnow.org website and we just don’t know what to do.
 On the one hand, the treatments are tangible, safe, accessible, and working; on the other hand, there are still significant life-altering challenges.”
 What a quandary, especially for first-time parents.

 Before answering, I take deep breath and open my heart to their struggle.
-Abortion has been a controversial topic of discussion and debate since the 1970’s with the landmark ruling of the US Supreme Court case Roe vs Wade.
+Abortion has been a controversial topic of discussion and debate since the 1970’s with the landmark ruling of the US Supreme Court case Roe vs Wade and more recently in 2022, the Dobbs vs. Jackson Women’s Health Organization.
 It continues to be fraught with political, ethical, and legal considerations.
 Any decision regarding abortion is highly personal, but this is particularly so in the context of FD families because of the many unknowns involved.
-The topic is so delicate, and even more sensitive when discussing with me, a mom of a 27-year old with FD.
+The topic is so delicate, and even more sensitive when discussing with me, a mom of a 30-year old with FD.

 In the conversations with couples seeking my input, I am candid about our son’s journey, which has not been easy, to say the least.
 I am truthful in chronicling how the treatments have vastly improved our son’s life.
 I share the collective experiences of the FD community highlighting the similarity and variation between our FD kids.
 I underscore that the FD researchers remain guarded when pressed about a 100% cure for FD.
 After our discussions, one couple proceeded with the pregnancy; another couple elected to abort the pregnancy.